moritzebeling/kirby-favicon/README.md

 This solution is an intersection of what many existing Favion generators provide.
 You can have a look on my research in the repo wiki: https://github.com/moritzebeling/kirby-favicon/wiki

-## 🚧 Development
+## Development

-1. Install yourself a fresh Kirby StarterKit
+1. Install a fresh Kirby StarterKit
 2. `cd site/plugins`
 3. `git clone` this repo